Northwestern vs. DePaul: Sportsbook promo codes, odds, spread, over/under - December 16

 Northwestern vs. DePaul Betting Trends

-- In the Wildcats' nine games this season, the combined scoring has gone over the point total five times.
+- Wildcats games have hit the over five out of nine times this season.

-- DePaul has a record of just 2-6-0 against the spread this season.
+- DePaul has covered just twice in eight chances against the spread this year.

-- So far this season, four out of the Blue Demons' eight games with an over/under have hit the over.
+- So far this year, four out of the Blue Demons' eight games with an over/under have hit the over.

 Northwestern Futures Odds